covrico/covrico/README.md

 ### 🚀 Currently Working On:

 - 🌐 Learning **React** and refining **CSS** skills
 - 📚 Managing my time
+- 👁️ working on a anti cheat
+- 👾 gaining experience

 ---